On the Model Theory of Open Incidence Structures: The Rank 2 Case

-\begin{remark} We notice that, as remarked in \cite[p.
-13]{barlotti2}, the only degenerate partial $k$-nets are the empty set $\emptyset$, the configuration of a point incident which $k$-many lines, and any set of lines of the same parallelism type.
-Then letting $m_{\mathcal{K}}=2$, it follows that any structure $A\models T_\forall$ containing at least $m_\mathcal{K}$-many elements of each sort is non-degenerate. \end{remark}
+\begin{remark} As remarked in \cite[p.~13]{barlotti2}, the only degenerate partial $k$-nets are the empty set $\emptyset$, the configuration given by a point incident to $k$ many lines, and any set of lines of the same parallelism type.
+Letting $\mathbf{m}_{\mathcal{K}}=2$, it follows that any $A\models T_\forall$ containing at least $\mathbf{m}_\mathcal{K}$ many elements of each sort is non-degenerate. \end{remark}